 In 2003, Salt Lake City Mayor Rocky Anderson proposed the creation of the Unity Center to provide services, programming, and recreation facilities to the City’s low-income Glendale area.
 The Salt Lake City Council approved plans for the project, and the Salt Lake City Foundation acted as the conduit for the funds.
 In 2006, USBCDE LLC provided a $6.7 million NMTC loan to help construct the Sorenson Unity Center.

-Lake City Donated Dentist Services (SLDDS), and a provides a Computer Center, which offers 14 personal computers, scanners, and laser printers.
+Lake City Donated Dentist Services (SLDDS), and provides a Computer Center which offers 14 personal computers, scanners, and laser printers.

 The Skills Center, located within the Sorenson Unity Center, offers courses along with intensive student support services, preparing students to be more effective within the circumstances of their lives and work.
 SLDDS provides on-site dental treatment for those with no other access to dental care; 45 percent of their patients are homeless, and 44 percent fall below the federal poverty line.
 In partnership with Intel Corporation and the Boston Museum of Science, neighborhood youth can get assistance in the Computer Clubhouse, an afterschool program in the Computer Center that focuses on art, science, education, and technology.